 Troops kill 2 militants in Indian-controlled Kashmir gunfight

-SRINAGAR, Indian-controlled Kashmir, Jan.
-9 (Xinhua) -- At least two militants were killed Tuesday in a fierce gunfight with Indian troops in restive Indian-controlled Kashmir, police said.
+SRINAGAR, Indian-controlled Kashmir, Nov.
+6 (Xinhua) -- Two militants were killed Tuesday in a fierce gunfight with Indian troops and police in restive Indian-controlled Kashmir, police said.

-The gunfight broke out at village Larnoo, Kokernag of Anantnag district, about 91 km south of Srinagar city, the summer capital of Indian-controlled Kashmir.
+The gunfight broke out during predawn hours at village Safanagri-Zainpora of Shopian district, about 70 km south of Srinagar city, the summer capital of Indian-controlled Kashmir.

-The Indian troops or police have not suffered any damage in the gunfight.
+The police officer said contingents of Indian army or police have not suffered any damage during the stand-off.